10 Reasons Why Stockholm is One of the Best Cities in the World

 When I traveled to Sweden last year, it was unexpected.
-I really didn’t know much about Sweden at the time other than the fact that it has the ABBA Museum, because I love ABBA.
+I didn’t know much about Sweden at the time other than the fact that it has the ABBA Museum because I love ABBA.

-And although I’ve traveled to a number of cities in Europe, I was totally in the dark about one of Europe’s most impressive cities, if not one of the most impressive cities I’ve ever seen in the world.
+And although I’ve traveled to a number of cities in Europe, I was in the dark about one of Europe’s most impressive cities – if not one of the most impressive cities I’ve ever seen in the world.

-But I found a great deal from Boston, too great to turn town actually.
+But, I found a great deal from Boston, too great to turn down.
 And for some reason, I just felt quite drawn to traveling there.
 Stockholm was never on my list of places to go, but it’s only because I knew nothing about it.
 And it was only by traveling there, did I learn these things.

 I generally stay away from cities when I travel because I find most cities (except a precious favorite few) to be too loud and chaotic.
-I much prefer to travel to nature to get away.
+I much prefer to travel to nature on vacation.

-Stockholm totally blew me away and in so many ways, it reminded me of everything I love about Japan.
+Stockholm blew me away, and in so many ways, it reminded me of everything I love about Japan.
 I’ll be sure to write about that in another post, but for now, here are 10 reasons why Stockholm is easily one of Europe’s most underrated and best cities.

-When I arrived at the airport and hopped on the express train to the city center, I immediately felt at home – this is definitely not something that’s ever really happened to me before.
-I’d only arrived in this city but its energy and pace completely resonated with me.
+When I arrived at the airport and hopped on the express train to the city center, I immediately felt at home.
+This is not something that’s ever really happened to me before, traveling.
+I had only arrived in this city, but its energy and pace completely resonated with me.

 I first hopped on the train and noticed something unusual – total peace and quiet.
 I couldn’t have asked for a more precious gift.
-I live in Boston now and the trains are just crazy and loud and chaotic and the city is filled with honking and sirens.
-If you’re sensitive to noise and your environment, Boston can literally drive you crazy.
+I live in Boston now, and the trains are just crazy and loud and chaotic, and the city is filled with honking and sirens.
+If you’re sensitive to noise and your environment, Boston can drive you crazy.
 It’s done it to me.

 In Stockholm, the city felt peaceful and calm.
-There’s a stillness to the city that comes with controlled attention to the noise level and simply caring about these things.
+There’s a stillness to the city that comes with controlled attention to the noise level and design details.
 And because of controlling for these small things that add up, the city’s overall feel is more peaceful and relaxing, contributing to a more pleasant state of mind.

-I definitely was not expecting the city to be this pretty.
-We see tons of pictures of Paris and London and these larger cities, but Stockholm is absolutely gorgeous.
-The waterfront, the palace and Medieval Gamla Stan actually feel romantic.
+I was not expecting the city to be this pretty.
+We see tons of pictures of Paris and London and these larger cities, but Stockholm is gorgeous.
+The waterfront, the palace, and Medieval Gamla Stan feel romantic.

 Stockholm’s train stations are quite large so the art functions also as a reference point.

-In doing so, taxes for cars have gone up steeply and for that reason, very few people in Stockholm actually own a car.
+In doing so, taxes for cars have gone up steeply, and for that reason, very few people in Stockholm own a car.
 There’s a value placed on design and development unlike a lot of other cities.

-Another thing about Stockholm that really blew me away is that fact that design goes into even the smallest details.
+Another thing about Stockholm that blew me away is the fact that design goes into even the smallest details.
 I remember going to the store to buy water and admiring the detail that went into the water bottles.

 The convenience stores in Stockholm are actually convenient!!
-And it took flying to Paris after spending several days in Stockholm to really truly appreciate this.
+And it took flying to Paris after spending several days in Stockholm to appreciate this.

 The simple awareness of design, the environment, and efficiency in planning felt oddly at home to me.
 There were even parts of residential Stockholm that looked like residential Japan.